fru-io/docs-live/docs/known-issues.md

 - It can take up to 3 seconds after site creation for the `ddev-live describe` command to succeed.
 - [Databases](databases.md) from deleted [sites](sites.md) are not being cleaned up properly.
 - `ddev-live push files` does not yet work with an archive of the entire files directory.
+- `ddev-live push files` will fail with the message "The access key ID you provided does not exist in our records."
+Please try your file push a few times and it should complete successfully.

 ### Running into something that's not listed here?
 [Support is here for you](https://docs.ddev.com/support/)